 If you pick the wrong option, just press New Pack in the top left to be taken back to that screen.

-Along the top the three sections of a pack (Samples, Patches and Sessions) are shown, the content in the section is shown in the middle of the page and detail of the content selected is shown on the right.
+Along the top the three sections of a pack (Samples, Patches, and Sessions) are shown, the content in the section is shown in the middle of the page and the detail of the content selected is shown on the right.

 You can expand a pack on the left-hand side and drag its content in if you want to use some of its content:

 You can also drag and drop individual or multiples from a file browser (e.g. Finder on Mac) into these slots.